 If you were previously selected for verification, you will need to be reverified with your spouse’s information:

 - Provide your spouse’s income information for the appropriate tax year, including a Tax Return Transcript** if they filed taxes that year.

 - Submit a Household Size form for the aid year in which changes were made.

 - Be prepared to provide signed, written statements regarding payments made on your behalf by someone else during the FAFSA tax year for student and spouse.

-- Please watch for To Do items on your Student Center, and submit these documents ONLY when you have visible To Do items.
+- Watch for To Do items on your Student Center, and submit these documents only when you have visible To Do items.

-**A IRS tax return transcript will likely be needed from you and your spouse.
-We recommend downloading or requesting by mail the transcript now.
-Please submit the transcript only if we post To Do items on your Student Center at my.BoiseState requesting income information.
+**You’ll likely need to provide an IRS tax return transcript for you and your spouse.
+We recommend downloading or requesting the transcript now.
+Submit the transcript only if we post To Do items on my.BoiseState requesting income information.

-An EFC calculator has been provided below in case you wish to compare before and after marriage EFC calculations.
+Use the EFC calculator below to compare before and after marriage EFC calculations.